Skip to main content

 When to Consider Surgery

 Surgery is recommended for high-grade slips, progressive slippage, persistent symptoms after conservative treatment, or when neurological problems develop.
+If you have been told you need spondylolisthesis surgery, a second-opinion consultation can help review your imaging, your symptoms, and the proposed plan.

 Surgical Indications